 No R&D expenses were capitalized during the review period.

-Consolidated equity on December 31, 2017 was 4.1 (1.6) million euros.
-The change is the result of the share issue and consolidated loss of the review period.
+Consolidated equity on December 31, 2018 was -0.1 (4.1) million euros.
+The change is the result of the loss of the review period.

 Personnel, management, and administration

-The AGM adopted the annual accounts for financial year 2016 and resolved to discharge the members of the Board of Directors and the Managing Director from liability.
-In accordance with the proposal by the Board of Directors, the AGM resolved that no dividend shall be paid for the financial period January 1-December 31, 2016, and that the loss for the period shall be recorded on the profit and loss account.
+The AGM adopted the annual accounts for the financial year 2017 and resolved to discharge the members of the Board of Directors and the Managing Director from liability.
+In accordance with the proposal by the Board of Directors, the AGM resolved that no dividend shall be paid for the financial period January 1-December 31, 2017, and that the loss for the period shall be recorded on the profit and loss account.